parichit21/parichit/Practice/README.md

-Created a framework in which google will be opened it will rout to facebook signup page and fill all the details and then create your account
+Created a framework in which google will be opened it will go to facebook signup page and fill all the details and then create your account